 Daniele was one of the three trainers that helped open the doors of Project Walk Boston in 2015.
 Daniele has a bachelor’s degree in Exercise Physiology with a minor in disability studies from the University of Massachusetts.
 She is also an advanced EMT and works per diem for a private ambulance company.
+Daniele recently welcomed a baby girl into her world, who is her pride and joy.
 With the little free time she has, she enjoys volunteering and working with a variety of adapted programs.

 Recently, she started an adaptive hockey program with John and a special needs parent called, “The New England Bombers.”
 This program has allowed kids with all different types of disabilities get out on the ice and play hockey.
 She enjoys giving these kids the opportunity that they deserve.
 For more information, please check out there Facebook or Instagram for the next upcoming skate.

 Daniele has worked in the paralysis recovery field for over 8 years with over 7000 hours of hands-on training.
 She has worked her way up in the ranks at Project Walk Boston, as she previously started as a recovery assistant while finishing her degree and then worked her way up into management.
 Daniele also started the internship program and has worked with many high schools and universities.
 She believes that students should get the opportunity to get hands on experience in this field.
 Not only will it help them in the real world, but it gives them a different outlook on life.
 Daniele is an out of the box thinker, she enjoys coming up with new ways to challenger her clients.
 She is outgoing and truly loves coming to work each and every day.